 And, as I said, a small dining room is totally fine and can be beautiful, functional and inviting.
 Here are a few I’ve pulled together.

 Also from “Source unknown” (As an aside, I really do always try to find the designer of these rooms.
 If you know, please let me know!)
 Thanks to my eagle eye designer colleague Meredith Bohn for remembering that this space was by Gerald Pomeroy – one of my favorite New England designers and was part of a Show House done at the Boston Design Center back in 2008.
-I even wrote a post about it (which clearly I’d forgotten about!).
 This isn’t a truly tiny space, but it’s not large.
 The ceiling height gives it a nice volume as does the silvered floral wallpaper (DeGournay maybe?).
 I also like the pale blue painted ceiling.
 The table is relatively narrow and the side chairs are as well.

 This above is from Jillian Harris of Love It or List It.
 While the dinky little “art” on the right wall is silly and unfinished looking, the paneled back wall and light fixture really make the space.
 The chairs are smallish and the table is large, which may be a drop leaf (the right side is droopy).

 This Liz Levin Interiors space above benefits from the mirrored wall; a time honored way of bringing light and volume into a space.
 The graphic window treatments draw the eye up and I like the mix of the formal style take with more modern chairs.

 And finally, my own small dining room is actually in the same room as the front entry of my home.
 My cottage is pretty much an open floor plan and I wanted my dining area to be as far away from the kitchen as possible (though you can still see it).
 I can add a leaf to the table and have hosted up to 8 in this space.

 So, what are your thoughts about formal dining rooms?
 Are you willing to carve one out of even a small space in your home?